jecs-imperial/occam-pearce-kelly/README.md

 ## Introduction

 This algorithm maintains a topological ordering of a directed acyclic graph.
-It does this by rearranging the topological ordering whenever an edge is added, if possible, or reporting the cycle that breaks the topological ordering if not.
-An empty directed acyclic graph can be created with the `fromNothing()` factory method which is trivially acyclic and then edges and vertices can be added to it incrementally:
+It does this by re-ordering whenever an edge is added, if possible, or reporting the cycle that breaks the ordering if not.
+An empty and therefore trivially acyclic directed graph can be created with the `fromNothing()` factory method.
+Then edges and vertices can be added to it incrementally:

     const pearckelly = require('occam-pearce-kelly');